Workforce Management Software | Workforce.com>

 Our team of implementation engineers build and maintain our payroll integrations.
 Each integration has stringent testing, performance budgets, and error monitoring, to ensure that it works when you need it most: at 4pm on pay day.

 Retain employees and stay in the loop with workforce management software designed to increase employee engagement.
-Employees can swap shifts, manage their rotas, and provide live feedback all from their mobile phone.
+Employees can swap shifts, manage their schedules, and provide live feedback all from their mobile phone.

 Most HCM software offers a smorgasbord of tools, but their scheduling just feels off — it's 'one-size-fits-all', hard to use, and doesn't scale in the long run.

-For 10 years we've given our undivided attention to building scheduling & attendance software for frontline teams.
+For 10 years we've given our undivided attention to building scheduling & attendance software for frontline teams with 200+ staff.
 We do one thing, and we do it well.

-With custom BI reporting, demand-driven scheduling, and live labour cost insights, we help operations teams make decisions that actually improve the bottom line.
+With custom BI reporting, demand-driven scheduling, and live labor cost insights, we help ops teams make decisions that actually improve the bottom line.

-Workforce.com helps you reduce labour spend, and increase profitability across your business.
+Workforce.com helps you reduce labor spend, and increase profitability across your business.

 It's as simple as that.